krokedil/dibs-easy-for-woocommerce/readme.txt

 = Which countries does this payment gateway support? = Available for merchants in Denmark, Sweden and Norway.

-= Where can I find Nets Easy for WooCommerce documentation? = For help setting up and configuring Nets Easy for WooCommerce please refer to our [documentation](http://docs.krokedil.com/documentation/nets-easy-for-woocommerce/).
+= Where can I find Nexi Checkout documentation? =
+For help setting up and configuring Nexi Checkout please refer to our [documentation](http://docs.krokedil.com/documentation/nets-easy-for-woocommerce/).

 = Are there any specific requirements? =
 * WooCommerce 5.0 or newer is required.
 * PHP 7.3 or higher is required.
 * A SSL Certificate is required.
-* This plugin integrates with Nets Easy.
-You need an agreement with Nets specific to the Nets Easy platform to use this plugin.
+* This plugin integrates with Nexi Checkout.
+You need an agreement with Nets specific to the Nexi Checkout platform to use this plugin.

 == CHANGELOG ==
 = 2024.04.17    - version 2.9.0 =